Conant Thread-Coats & Clark Mill Complex District

 The Conant Thread—Coats & Clark Mill Complex District is a historic district encompassing a large industrial complex which straddles the border between Pawtucket and Central Falls, Rhode Island.

+Construction

 This 50 acre industrial area was developed in two phases, with a number of buildings surviving from both of these periods.
 The first, between 1870 and 1882, resulted in the construction of Mills 2 through 5, a series of large three- and four-story brick buildings which were used in textile manufacturing.
 A brick office and stables from this period were demolished in 1977, and are the only known brick structures to have been lost.

 The second phase of construction was between 1917 and 1923, and included the construction of two additional four-story brick mills, a stuccoed recreation hall that has since been converted into a senior center, two two-story brick buildings, and a power plant.
-This works was first developed by J & P Coats, and became an internationally known source for cotton thread.
-It was for many years Pawtucket's largest employer.

 The complex was listed on the National Register of Historic Places in 1983.

-The complex was extensively damaged by fire, with at least eight buildings gutted and destroyed, on 14 March 2020.
+It was extensively damaged by fire, with at least eight buildings gutted and destroyed, on 14 March 2020.

+Ownership

+The plant was controlled by the Conant Thread Company until 1869, when J. & P. Coats, a Scottish thread company, assumed control over the manufacturing facilities.
+Shortly after the takeover, the Coats company expanded the capacities of the plant and constructed additional mills to increase production and facilitate the production of yarn: by the 1880s, the plant was worth about £770,000.

+The Coats Mill was for many years Pawtucket’s largest employer, the labor force growing from 550 employees in 1870, to 1,500 in 1877, up to 2,500 employees in 1910.
+At the peak of the plant’s capacity in the 1940s, there were 4,000 employees.

+J. & P. Coats moved their base of operations to Delaware in 1951 and officially closed the plant in Pawtucket in November of 1964.
+The plant was then subdivided into a number of smaller industrial facilities, which remained through the 1980s.